ASN Hotel Building

-The ASN Hotel Building is a heritage-listed commercial building and former pub and police station located at 91 George Street, in the inner city Sydney suburb of The Rocks in the City of Sydney local government area of New South Wales, Australia.
+The ASN Hotel Building is a heritage-listed commercial building and former pub and police station located at 91 George Street, in the inner city Sydney suburb of The Rocks, New South Wales, Australia.
 It was built in 1839 and significantly rebuilt c.
 1890-91.
 The property is owned by Property NSW.
 It was added to the New South Wales State Heritage Register on 10 May 2002.

 History

 The site of 91 and 93 George Street was the site of the Assistant Surgeon's House, constructed shortly after the arrival of the First Fleet in 1788.
 The location of this residence relates to the location of the Colony's first hospital just to the south of the site.
 Once a more substantial hospital was constructed in Macquarie Street in 1816, the Assistant Surgeon no longer required the house.

 Occupation by Francis Greenway

 From about that time, the former Assistant Surgeon's house was occupied by Francis Greenway, a ticket-of-leave man who had been transported for forgery in 1814.
 Greenway was appointed to the position of civil architect and assistant engineer for the government in 1816, for which his salary included lodging quarters.
 This appointment ceased in 1822, however, Greenway refused to relinquish his government house.
 He produced a document (later claimed to be a forgery) purporting to give him title to the land.
 He appears to have continued to occupy the site until at least 1834, when the title was questioned and ownership reverted to the Crown.
 However, it was not until Greenway's death in 1837 that the Crown recovered the property, following action in London.